danibachar/kube-multi-cluster-managment/koss-application-testing/README.md

 ### GCP - GKE Cluster

 We are testing on a small, hamble cluster

 - Machine type, `t2d-standard-1` - 1 vCPUs, 4 GB RAM, SSD
 - Cluster size, 3 machines

+It is recommended to run the commands from the GCP console, look at the README.md file for full automation

 ```
 gcloud container clusters create "microsvc-us" \
 --zone us-central1-a \